 John R. Phillips, a founding partner of Phillips & Cohen, is a nationally recognized authority on whistleblower cases.

-The National Law Journal included Mr. Phillips in its “100 most influential lawyers in America” lists, comprised of attorneys who “have the power to shape public affairs, launch industries, shake things up and get things done.”
 He also was named several times to Lawdragon’s “500 leading lawyers in America” list, which said, “Influential is the word for Phillips, who in guiding the top qui tam practice in the nation [Phillips & Cohen], has recovered billions under the False Claims Act.”

-Mr. Phillips has a long history of involvement in public interest law.
+He has a long history of involvement in public interest law.
 He earned his law degree from Berkeley Law (formerly Boalt Hall) at the University of California School of Law, where he was an editor of the California Law Review.
 He then joined the Los Angeles law firm of O’Melveny & Meyers as an associate.

 In 1971, he co-founded the Center for Law in the Public Interest in Los Angeles, which focused on environmental, civil rights, corporate fraud and other issues.
 He served as its co-director for 17 years before starting his own firm to represent whistleblowers.